-effective date of this Agreement shall be , 20 Attested by Type/Print President's Name President's Signature Board of Realtors® Date Type/Print Association Executive's Name Association Executive's Signature Board of REALTORS® Date Type/Print President's Name President's Signature Board of REALTORS® Date Type/Print Association Executive's Name Association Executive's Signature Board of Realtors® Date Type/Print President's Name President's Signature Board of REALTORS® Date Type/Print Association Executive's Name Association Executive's Signature Board of REALTORS® Date
+N WITNESS THEREOF, the parties have hereto set their han nds and seals on thisday of,20

+he effective date of this Agreement shall be

+Atte ested by

+Type/Print President's Name President's Signature

+Board of Realtors® Date

+Type/Print Association Executive's Name Association Executive's Signature

+Board of REALTORS® Date

+Type/Print President's Name President's Signature

+Board of Realtors® Date

+Type/Print Association Executive's Name Association Executive's Signature

+Board of Realtors® Date

+Type/Print President's Name President's Signature

+Board of Realtors® Date

+Type/Print Association Executive's Name Association Executive's Signature

+Board of REALTORS® Date

+Form #E-20

-Board or State Ass sociation
+Board or State A ssociation

 Address City State Zip

-Notice to Responde Optional Waiver of R
+Notice to Responde Optional Waiver of

-In the case of Vs
+In the case of

-Comp lainant Respondent
+Con mplainant Respondent

-Го , Respondent:
+Γο , Respondent:

-Attached is a copy of a complaint whi ch names you as Respondent, as filed with this Board ar nd referred to the Grieva nce Committee

-for review as a matter of an alleged vie other conduct subject to disciplinary a of the C ode of Ethics of
+Attached is a copy of a complaint was a matter of an alleged other conduct subject to disciplinary violation of Article(s) the Code of Ethics or

-You have a right to a hearing on this n natter as provided in the Code of Ethics and Arbitration Manual, if you desire.
+You have a right to a hearing on this matter as provided in the Code o f Ethics and Arbitration Manual, if you des sire.

-You may, if certain conditions are me and sign the reverse side of this form. hearing within ten (10) days of transm be scheduled in accordance with the C If you do not acknowledge the contract of the complaint, you will have onduct alleged in the co ave the opportunity to r omplaint and do not wai ve the right to a
+You may, if certain conditions are and sign the reverse side of this for hearing within ten (10) days of transpectations of the scheduled in accordance with the m.
+If you do not acknowledge the mittal of the complaint, you will conduct alleged in the chave the opportunity to complaint and do no ot waive the right to a

 Respectfully submitted,

-, Professional Standard s Administrator
+Professional Sta ndards Administrator

-Type/Print S ignature
+Type/Print Signature

-Board or State Ass sociation
+71 Board or State A ssociation